-KERSWELL is a very large extended detached house of 220m², built sometime between 1967 and 1975.
-It was last sold for £1,250,000 in May 2019, which was around 143% above the average May 2019 detached price in the City of Bristol local authority area.
+KERSWELL is a very large extended detached house of 220m², built sometime between 1967 and 1975, which could now be worth an estimated £1,636,979.
+It was last sold for £1,250,000 in May 2019, which was around 134% above the average May 2019 detached price in the City of Bristol local authority area.
 The most recent EPC inspection was January 2019, where the current energy rating was C, and the potential energy rating was C.

 Land registry data shows three sales for KERSWELL since 1st January 1995.
 The below table shows the price paid for the three sales, along with the average detached price in the City of Bristol local authority area for the corresponding sale date.
 All of the three KERSWELL sales were for above the average price.
 The average price is sourced from the Office for National Statistics' House Price Index (HPI).